Agape Group doing Katy Perry's 'Roar'

-In music therapy, 4-year-old Aimee uses her body movements and her vocal sounds to express herself and to interact with the music therapist.
+In music therapy, four year old Aimee uses her body movements and her vocal sounds to express herself and to interact with the music therapist.

 Physical skills are one of the goals addressed in music therapy.
 Aimee loves the sound of the windchimes – when she hears the windchimes, she lifts her legs up to play the instrument herself.
 Even when the instrument is moved higher, Aimee stretches her legs to reach and play the instrument.
 Aimee controls her leg movements and strength when she plays.
 With the therapist creating a fun and engaging musical milieu, Aimee’s varied windchime sounds become an essential part of the music we create together.
 Aimee kicks and sways her legs many times to create music with me, and enjoys developing her motor skill and muscle tone.